openaire/openaire-catalogue-docs/docs/downloads/subgraphs.md

  This dataset is licensed under a Creative Commons Attribution 4.0 International License.
     It contains metadata records of publications, research data, software and projects on the topic of Corona Virus and COVID-19.
 This dump is part of the activities of OpenAIRE to support the fight against COVID-19 together with the OpenAIRE COVID-19 Gateway.
 The dump consists of a tar archive containing gzip files with one json per line.
-Please refer [here](#alternative-sub-graph-data-model) for the data model of this dump.
+Please refer [here](#alternative-sub-graph-data-model) for details on the data model of this dump.

 ## The dump of funded products